zstrathe/zstrathe.github.io/index.md

 # Portfolio

-### Feature Selection & Image Classification using PySpark
+## Satellite Image Feature Selection & Classification using PySpark
 Term Project for CIS 730: Programming Techniques for Data Science and Analytics

 * Evaluated methods of feature selection and compared performance of image classification algorithms, entirely using the Apache PySpark distributed computing framework, with a data set of 500,000 labeled satellite images